What to Do after an Accident

 compensation for any injuries or damages.

-will never be involved in a serious accident, it is important to be prepared.
+be involved in a serious accident, it is important to be prepared.

 If you are reading this because you or someone you know has been involved